vlandaberry/Kmean/README.md

-# K-mean
+# Kmeans

 This repository contains a kmean function programmed in R:

 With this function you can calculate the centers and obtain the data classification in clusters using k-means method.

-- Codes on K-means using the R function kmean based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
-The file with the code is **Tutorial.R**
+- Codes on K-means using the R function kmeans based on the book  "Practical Guide To Cluster Analysis in R, Unsupervised Machine Learning",  author:Alboukadel Kassambara.
+The file with the code is **Tutorial.R** and the md file is **Tutorial.md**

 -Exercises solutions in the Excercises folder.

 - Real data analysis using k-means algortihm.

-## K-mean function programmed in R
+## Kmeans function programmed in R

 - The onevariable.R code has the code to apply K-mean over 1 variable.
 - The morethanone.R code has the code to apply  K-means with more than one variable